adunning/dissertation/03-wisdom-commentaries.md

 There has been confusion about the meaning of the title *Corrogationes Promethei* since Alexander's own time [the problem is examined in detail by @cropp:1991critical, pp. 52–71].
 A letter survives with a thirteenth-century copy of the work glossing the title as 'collections of a wise or prudent man' ['Congregationes sapientis siue prudentis': Évreux, Bibliothèque municipale, L. 72, fol.
 1v: printed by @omont:1887catalogue, p.
 65; @meyer:1896notice, pp. 651–652; @guéry:1917histoire, pp. 393–394].
 Meyer felt that the title implied a complaint, preferring to translate the title as 'Travaux d'un homme condamné à l'oisiveté' [@meyer:1896notice, p.
 653].
 In support of this view, he cites a preface by the younger Peter of Blois, a canon of Chartres, comparing himself to the suffering and banished Prometheus, 'a scolasticis semotus deliciis' [@reimarus:1837petri, p.
 1].
 Did Alexander think of himself as exiled to Cirencester, separated from the scholastic delights of Paris and Oxford?
 Probably not – and even if he did, he was far too optimistic to say it openly.
 Hunt notes that Prometheus is presented as a teacher when the work is mentioned in *De naturis rerum*; he glosses the title as 'collections of an instructor in the rudiments' [@hunt:1984schools, p.
 36].
 Wedge, in an attempt to reconcile the three views, amplifies it further: 'collections of a scholar who has only his leisure hours to devote to the study of the Scripture, being at other times weighed down by more worldly duties' [@wedge:1967alexander, p.
 77].<!-- check quotation --> Cropp further points out a Servian interpretation of Prometheus as found in the Third Vatican Mythographer, in which he is presented as a self-sacrificing scholar and instructor [@cropp:1991critical, pp. 69–71].
 Perhaps most convincing is the suggestion of the *Dictionary of Medieval Latin from British Sources* of a reference to *Rhetorica ad Herennium* 4.9 that compares Prometheus to a 'ridiculous master' [@latham:1975dictionary, s.v. 'corrogatio'].
 Alexander might have seen this in Priscian's quotation of the passage [Priscian, *Ars grammatica* 3.34, @hertz:1855prisciani, 2:108, lines 10–11].
 This makes the title a self-deprecating and slightly humorous one.

 The relationship of *Corrogationes Promethei* to Alexander's other biblical work is somewhat difficult to determine.
 One can guess that parts of it were based on his lecture notes, as there are many similarities in approach with *Super psalterium*.
 At first glance, it would appear to offer a glimpse at Alexander's pure analytical side, but this impression is complicated by *Sol meldunensis* (Cambridge, University Library, Gg.6.42).
 This presents several excerpts from *Corrogationes Promethei* (and its citations tend to be accurate) that suggests that there were several sections of the work that sought to contribute some levity similar to the *exemplaria* of his sermons, notably a story of a deacon punished for celebrating a Mass (fols 92r–92v, an added leaf).
 There are also several passages from a prosimetrical version of *Corrogationes noui Promethei* that is not known to survive, but is mentioned in the library catalogue of the Augustinian canons at Barnwell [@webber:1998libraries, A2.†3].
+In the context of the early thirteenth century, the most obvious link between *Corrogationes Promethei* and Alexander's other works remains that of preaching, which has been shown to have driven much of the demand for similar reference works [@rouse:1982statim].

 ### *De naturis rerum*: Commentary on Ecclesiastes